samschloegel/qlab-scripts/README.md

 ### Group selected, inherit name

 - Puts selected cues in a group together
 - Why use this instead of the New Group Cue hotkey?
-Because it work even if there is only one cue selected - and in that case, will copy the cue's name to the group's name
+Because it works even if there is only one cue selected - and in that case, it will copy the cue's name to the group's name

 ### Load Parent Group to start of selected Child